 So, you want to become an Amazon seller in Australia.
 It’s important to create a unique selling proposition, such as shipping from local warehouse locations using Amazon fulfilment.
-At this point though, you’ve probably got a million questions about what’s required and how you’re going to do this.
-And that might seem a little overwhelming.
+At this point, you’ve probably got a number of questions about what’s required and how you’re going to do this, which might seem a little overwhelming.

-First, selling with Amazon is probably a lot easier than you think it’s going to be – especially if you’ve already been selling products online.
-And second, if you’re not sure if Amazon’s FBA (or Fulfilled by Amazon) services are for you, there are other options available for fulfilment that will satisfy Amazon’s requirements that Coghlan can help you with.
+If you’ve done some research and you’re not sure if Amazon’s FBA (Fulfilled by Amazon) services are for you, there are other options available for fulfilment that will satisfy Amazon’s requirements that Coghlan can help you with.

-Amazon is known for its prices and fast shipping.
-So, one of the first things that you need to be across when starting to sell through Amazon Australia is ensuring that your fulfilment strategy can meet Amazon’s demands.
-In other words, you have to be on top of your inventory.
-That means that you can’t batch orders once every couple of weeks when you’ve got a bit of spare time.
+Amazon has a reputation for lower prices and fast shipping.
+Therefore, one of the first things that you need to be aware of when starting to sell through Amazon Australia is ensuring that your fulfilment strategy can meet Amazon’s demands and you can manage your stock levels appropriately.

-So now’s the time to start thinking about how you’re going to look after your customers’ entire experience – all the way from inventory, product display, pricing, packaging, packing/fulfilment and shipping.
-You will also need to consider how you’ll look after returns.
+Now’s also the time to start thinking about how you’re going to look after your customers’ entire experience – all the way from inventory, product display, pricing, packaging, packing/fulfilment, and shipping.
+You will also need to consider how you’ll look after, and process returns.

-If you’ve already got an Amazon account or you’ve got an application underway, but you’d like to discuss Amazon fulfilment by Coghlan and how it can help you manage your logistics around inventory, pick and pack, shipping, returns in accordance with Amazon’s requirements simply put your info in the form below and we’ll have someone get back to you asap.
+If you’d like to discuss Amazon fulfilment by merchant at Coghlan and how it can help you manage your logistics around inventory, pick and pack, shipping, returns in accordance with Amazon’s requirements, fill in the form below and we’ll be in touch as soon as possible.

 Coghlan integrates with the following providers.